B1aZer/b1azer.github.io/posts/monty-hall-probability.md

 Even with 2 items left we have to account for all the previous tries.
 And when we start with 50 items, sticking will be 1/50.
 We still end up with 2 items, but sticking prohibits the switching on last step and the probability is still 1/50.
-Which in turn means that my initial assumption was wrong.
+Which in turn means that my initial assumption was incorrect.

 Now lets return to original statement of the question in the problem: "Is it to your advantage to switch your choice?"
-Yes, because as we dissected above, rules of the games are implicit and favors particular outcome.
+Yes, because as we deduced above, rules of this game favor particular outcome.